About Dr. Gary Polan, OD

 In 1984, Dr. Polan presented the results of a yearlong study on the relationship between contrast sensitivity and Sports Vision.
 These results were published in the 1984 Journal of the American Optometric Association.
 In 1996, a five-year study conducted by UCLA's Jules Stein Institute and published in the American Journal of Ophthalmology validated Dr. Polan's pioneering work.

-Additional honors while in professional school include Editor-in-Chief “Scope” school newspaper two years (nationally honored), Certificate of Completion in Vision Therapy training in 1983 and National Honor Society.
+Dr. Polan received his Bachelor of Arts degree in Psychology from the University of Southern California in 1978.
+Postgraduate degrees include a Bachelor of Science in Visual Psychophysics in 1982 and a Doctor of Optometry in 1984, both from the Southern California College of Optometry ('SCCO').
+In professional school, additional honors include Editor-in-Chief “Scope” school newspaper two years (nationally honored), Certificate of Completion in Vision Therapy training in 1983 and National Honor Society.
 Residencies include State University New York College of Optometry in Vision Therapy and Sports Vision, San Bernardino Juvenile Hall Project Vision Therapy, Brentwood Veterans Administration Hospital, Optometric Center of Fullerton, and Optometric Center of Los Angeles.